vkakerbeck/tbp.monty/docs/how-to-use-monty/tutorials/pretraining-a-model.md

 plot_graph(lm_models["pretrained"][0]["mug"]["patch"], rotation=120)
 plt.show()
 ```
 Replace `"mug"` with `"banana"` in the second to last line to visualize the banana's graph.
-The location and name of the script is unimportant, but we called it `pretraining_tutorial_analysis.py` and placed it outside of the repository at `~/monty_scripts`.
 After running the script, you should see a graph of the mug/banana.

 ![learned_models](../../figures/how-to-use-monty/pretraining_tutorial_mug_banana.png)